-Ramapo College Athletics
+Ramapo College of New Jersey Athletics

 Ewing, NJ: The College of New Jersey softball team rebounded from its first-round loss to defeat Ramapo College 4-1 in the second round of the 2010 New Jersey Athletic Conference Tournament.